 Everyone knows looking for a job can be somewhat difficult and time consuming.
-Luckily, Ball State makes getting a part-time job as easy as possible, which allows students looking to pay off college debt while keeping up with their schoolwork to do so.
+Luckily, Ball State makes getting a part-time job easy, which allows students to pay off college debt while keeping up with their schoolwork.

 1. Figure out what kind of job you want